madisongill/MICB475_25W1_Team1/Team_Meetings/Feb_10.md

 ## To do items from last week

 * Filter out the European and South American data from the metadata
-* Possibly filter out the [eczema data](https://ojs.library.ubc.ca/index.php/UJEMI/article/view/199481) (there were only 32 eczema cases in the USA cohort)
+* Possibly filter out the [eczema data](https://ojs.library.ubc.ca/index.php/UJEMI/article/view/199481) (there were only 32 eczema cases in the USA cohort, the filtered data uploaded does not include the eczema patients)
 * Ensure that the manifest and the metadata match to prevent errors in the QIIME pipeline
 * Determine if separate analyses should be done based on disease progression (PPMS, SPMS, RRMS)
 * Outline for the proposal